jpdery/moobile-core-doc/Source/Control/Button.md

 ### setLabel(label) {#setLabel}

-Sets the label using either a string or a `Moobile.Text` object.
+Sets the label using either a string or a `Moobile.Text` instance.
 When provided with a string, this methods creates a `Moobile.Text` object and assign the given string as its text.

 #### Parameters:

 Name    | Type  | Description
 ------- | ----- | -----------
-`label` | Mixed | The label as a string or a `Moobile.Text` object.
+`label` | Mixed | The label as a string or a `Moobile.Text` instance.

 #### Returns: